perishllc/nautilus/README.md

 - [x] generating paper wallets
 - [x] request / pay buttons from usernames [requires server-side work]
 - [x] push notifications for requests that when tapped bring you to the send screen pre-filled with the request
+- [x] change send button to not be disabled with an empty balance (for payment requests)
+- [x] auto detect and ask to load paper wallets from the clipboard
+- [x] receive screen update-able QR code

 <div style="display: flex; flex-direction: row">
    <img src="/screenshots/flutter_01.png" width="200">